Welcome to today's edition of the Rush 24-7 podcast.

 Check.

-Uh besides Obama wants a government grant.
+Besides, Obama wants a government grant.

 Maybe Osama does rather.

-We we we told you the other day that the administration uh is studying very seriously an ID put idea put forward by uh Hamid Karzai to float a hundred million dollars to the Taliban on the theory that they're poor, and if we just give them some money that they'll abandon their terrorist uh activities and and Gordon Brown, the prime minister of uh the UK is already in line to do this.
+We told you the other day that the administration is studying very seriously an idea put forward by Hamid Karzai to float $100 million to the Taliban. on the theory that they're poor, and if we just give them some money, that they'll abandon their terrorist activities.

-And so if we join here, new way to fight our enemy, so we'll put a chicken in every pot and a car bomb in every garage in Afghanistan, plus build the garages to put the cards and carb bombs in.
+And so if we join here, new way to fight our enemy, so we'll put a chicken in every pot and a car bomb in every garage in Afghanistan, plus build the garages to put the cards and car bombs in.

 Then they'll love us for sure, right?

-Now, the Obama administration dismissed bin Laden's comments on the early tape and said intelligence analysts had not confirmed that The voice was bin Laden.
+Now, the Obama administration dismissed bin Laden's comments on the early tape and said intelligence analysts had not confirmed that the voice was bin Laden.

 Wait a minute now.

-This can't, this is this is this is the PS de resistance.
+This is the piece de resistance.

-Is Obama actually now starting to throw doubts on whether Bin Laden is alive?
+Is Obama actually now starting to throw doubts on whether bin Laden is alive?

 What's that?